-Don’t ever fall for the trap that it’s the only shipping container size you’re looking for in Virginia for sale.
+Don’t ever fall for the trap that it’s the only shipping container size you’re looking for in for sale.
 If in doubt get another person who is experienced with buying new or used shipping containers to do an inspection to work out any damage or suitability of the container for constructing your home.
 Ideally, you want to work in with your builder who will see the whole process through from purchase of the containers, building of the home to the handover stage of the completed home.

 Steps to building a sea container home.